| OBJECTIVE OF THIS ARTICLE

 Once an organization acquires a new customer, they have a more serious task at hand, which has to do with retaining the customer and preventing loss of customers to competitors.
 In retaining your customers, you have to understand the relationship between the company the brand, the channel of distribution and the customer Competitors always try to draw away customers through innovation and incentives which are meant to draw customers from another life cycle.

-A customer-centric enterprise must keep track of the satisfaction level of their customers through appropriate feedback mechanism aimed at knowing the response of their customers to their products and services.
+A customer-centric enterprise must keep track of the satisfaction level of its customers through appropriate feedback mechanism aimed at knowing the response of their customers to their products and services.
 They should be able to suggest to customers more ways of deriving more benefits from the product.
 When an organization can increase the utilitarian benefits of their product, it will make customers come for more of such product/services.

 In order to retain customers, organizations must come up with loyalty programs aimed at increasing the frequency and involvement level of the customer One of the ways of measuring this involvement is Life Time Value (LTV) which aims at assessing the profitability of customer over his lifetime with the organization.